Fan Art, Fan Film, and Licensing Policies

 NON-COMMERCIAL USE

 I love that the stories and art from my books and associated official artwork (“Dragonsteel IP”) have inspired Fan Art and Fan Fiction.
 I have no objection to Fan Art and Fan Fiction created solely for non-commercial personal use.
 These include things like posting your Fan Art to Reddit, Instagram, Tumblr, etc., and applies to all forms of Fan Art, so long as you are not making any money from them directly or indirectly.
-(For questions about fan films, please read this).
-Please note that because Dragonsteel does not own The Wheel of Time® (books, artwork, etc.), this Fan Art Policy does not apply for The Wheel of Time.
+(For questions about fan films, please read our Fan Films policy below.)
+Please note that because Dragonsteel does not own The Wheel of Time® (books, artwork, etc.), this Fan Art Policy does not apply for The Wheel of Time®.

 COMMERCIAL USE